of the EoL farmers have contact-bound long-term relationships with companies they’re supplying to.

 True Price Comparision

 Sustainably & ethically produced products add value to society.
 However, when comparing prices, we don’t take into account the long-term impact of the product.
-For example, since the sustainable agricultural practices of cultivating this moringa is sequestering Co2e it is actually saving up future damage cost that you’ll eventually pay for.
+For example, since these Dates are sequestering Co2e it is actually saving up to 0.14USD per kilo!
 This means that it is cheaper than products that emit Co2e, but so often the price tag doesn’t reflect that.

 The use of pesticides in agriculture eventually affects the human body and therefore increases medical treatment costs.

 Society has to bear the long-term cost caused by disruptive agriculture e.g. soil erosion, desertification, loss of biodiversity.